bokkypoobah/VitTokenCrowdsaleContractAudit/audit/code-review/VITTokenSale.md

     }

     /// @dev Fallback function that will delegate the request to create().
-    // BK Ok - Anyone can call this fallback function during the sale period
+    // BK Ok - Anyone can call this fallback function during the sale period to contribute ETH function () external payable onlyDuringSale {
-    // BK TODO
-    function () external payable onlyDuringSale {
         // BK Ok
         address recipient = msg.sender;